poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/Prometheus Operator Kubernetes/README.md

 **2. Apply Custom Resource Definitions (CRDs)**

+- Apply the necessary CRDs for Prometheus Operator.
+These include definitions for objects like `ServiceMonitor`, `PodMonitor`, and other custom configurations.
+- Use Kubernetes secrets for sensitive configurations, such as additional scrape configurations.

 ```sh
 kubectl apply -f --server-side -f prometheus-operator/crds
 ```

 3. **Deploy Prometheus**

+- Create a custom resource (CR) for Prometheus using the Prometheus Operator.
+- Configure key parameters such as:
+    - Namespace and label selectors for `ServiceMonitor` and `PodMonitor`.
+    - Retention settings (default is 7 days, but you can adjust as needed).
+    - Resource requests and limits for Prometheus pods.

+- Ensure the Prometheus pods are running and that the service is exposed using port forwarding or Ingress.

 ```sh
 kubectl apply -f prometheus-operator/deployment
 ```

 4. **Set Up a PodMonitor**

+- Deploy an application that exposes metrics, such as a sample app with Prometheus metrics endpoints.
+- Create a `PodMonitor` object:
+    - Use label selectors to target the pods you want to monitor (e.g., `app=my-app`).
+    - Specify the metrics endpoint exposed by the application.
+    - Ensure the `PodMonitor` object has the same label as the Prometheus instance (e.g., `prometheus=main`).

+- Verify in the Prometheus UI that the new target is discovered and metrics are being scraped.

 ```sh
 kubectl apply -f prometheus